Mineral, Washington murders: Riemer and Robertson

-Over a month after the discovery of Ruth Cooper, on December 12, 1985, Mike Riemer, 36, his girlfriend, Diana Robertson, 21, and their daughter, Crystal Louise Robertson, age 2, traveled from their Tacoma home to Pierce County, planning to find a camp site near the Nisqually River.
+Over a month after the discovery of Ruth Cooper, on December 12, 1985, Mike Riemer, 36, his girlfriend, Diana Robertson, 21, and their daughter, Crystal Robertson, age 2, traveled from their Tacoma home to Pierce County, planning to find a Christmas tree.

 Riemer, an animal trapper, also planned to check on traps he had set in the area.
 Later that evening, customers at a Kmart store 30 mi north in Spanaway found the couple's daughter, Crystal, standing outside the store entrance.
 Crystal was placed in temporary foster care until her maternal grandmother saw her photograph on a local news broadcast two days later.
 When asked where her mother was, the dazed two-year-old told her grandmother that her "Mommy was in the trees."
 According to investigators, the two-year-old was "not nearly verbal enough" to provide any information.

 Police searched the area both on foot and by air, looking for evidence of Riemer's red 1982 Plymouth pickup truck, but efforts remained fruitless.
 On February 18, 1986, over two months after the couple's disappearance, the body of Diana Robertson was discovered half-buried in snow by a motorist near a logging road off of Washington State Route 7, just south of Elbe.
 Bloodhounds scoured the area in the following days, but 6 in of snowfall impeded the search.
 Riemer's pickup truck was also found near Robertson's body.

 In the truck, police discovered a note on the dashboard that read "I love you, Diana."
 It was written on a manila envelope.
 Robertson's mother claimed the handwriting was that of Riemer.
 Bloodstains were also found on the seat of the truck.
 An autopsy revealed that Diana Robertson had been stabbed seventeen times, and, as with Ruth Cooper, was also found with a tube sock tied around her neck.

 Due to Riemer's disappearance, investigators suspected he may have been responsible for Robertson's murder, and had abandoned his daughter at the Kmart store and then subsequently fled.
 However, they were unable to determine a solid motive for Riemer to kill his girlfriend.
 Police theorized that Riemer may have been responsible for Harkins' and Cooper's murders as well; an alternate theory, however, claimed that Riemer was also a victim of the same killer who had murdered Robertson, Harkins, and Cooper.

 In February 1986, after the discovery of Robertson's body, the Seattle Post-Intelligencer published an article revealing that Riemer had been charged with domestic assault against Robertson on October 19, 1985.
 However, the couple had reconciled by December, the month in which they disappeared.
 Riemer, who worked as a roofer at Seattle’s Queen City Sheet Metal and Roofing Inc., was described by his employer as a "typical roofer who worked hard and played hard."